aaronryank/Decimal/README.md

 ## I/O

-All input is read and stored/printed as a `CHAR`. `EOF` is stored as `-1`.
-If no input is waiting, `31x` will stop execution until input is available.
+All input is read and stored/printed as a `CHAR`. `EOF` is stored as `255`.
+If no input is waiting, `31x` will pause execution until input is available.

 ## Commands